There are many benefits to participating in play therapy for cerebral palsy.

 However, it’s important to encourage your child to explore and try to engage as much as they can so that they can develop a sense of independence.

 If you try to recreate the environment at home, do not be overly accommodating and pick toys up for them.
 Let your child figure things out on their own.
+You may be surprised what they are able to do when they have the chance to try.

 A large part of play therapy is understanding the connection between your actions and feelings, as well as verbally communicating them.

-Children with cerebral can have oral motor impairments, where they cannot control the muscles in the mouth.
+Children with cerebral palsy can have oral motor impairments, where they cannot control the muscles in the mouth.

 Through play therapy, children can learn how to better express and manage these negative feelings.